 First discovered and used in 1879, sodium saccharin is currently approved for use, under certain conditions, in beverages, fruit juice drinks, and bases or mixes when prepared for consumption in accordance with directions, as a sugar substitute for cooking or table use, and in processed foods.
 It is also approved for use for certain technological purposes.

-In the early 1970s, sodium saccharin was linked with the development of bladder cancer in laboratory rats, which led Congress to mandate additional studies of sodium saccharin and the presence of a warning label on saccharin-containing products until such warning could be shown to be unnecessary.
+In the early 1970s, it was linked with the development of bladder cancer in laboratory rats, which led Congress to mandate additional studies and the presence of a warning label on saccharin-containing products until such warning could be shown to be unnecessary.
 Since then, more than 30 human studies demonstrated that the results found in rats were not relevant to humans, and that it is safe for human consumption.